-This BLOG On Conventional And FHA Loans After Short Sale Versus Foreclosure Was UPDATED On July 3, 2017
+This BLOG On Short Sale Versus Foreclosure Mortgage Guidelines Was UPDATED On December 10th, 2018

-Are There Benefits Of Short Sale Versus Foreclosure?
+Are There Benefits Of Short Sale Over Foreclosure?

-There are benefits of short sale versus foreclosure if home buyers are planning on buying new home with Conventional Loans.
-Waiting Periods to qualify on Conventional Loans after deed in lieu of foreclosure and short sale versus foreclosure is different.
+There are benefits of a short sale instead of a foreclosure if home buyers are planning on buying a new home with Conventional Loans.
+Waiting Periods to qualify on Conventional Loans after a deed in lieu of foreclosure and short sale versus foreclosure is different.

-- Many homeowners who are financially burdened with their current housing mortgage payments and have mortgages higher than value of home.
+- Many homeowners who are financially burdened with their current housing mortgage payments and have mortgages higher than the value of the home

-- In order to sell their homes, they need to come up with money to cover the difference between sales price and outstanding mortgage balance.
+- In order to sell their homes, they need to come up with the money to cover the difference between the sales price and outstanding mortgage balance

 - They have three options: Foreclosure, deed in lieu of foreclosure, or short sale

-- to understand the differences between short sale, deed in lieu of foreclosure, or foreclosure and how it affects them in the future when purchasing another home is important.
+- Understanding differences between a short sale, deed in lieu of foreclosure, or foreclosure and how it affects them in the future when purchasing another home is important

-There are many benefits with short sale versus foreclosure:
+There are many benefits with a short sale over a foreclosure:

-- Homeowners who go through short sale needs the lender’s permission to be able to sell their home below the balance of their mortgage loan.
+- Homeowners who go through a short sale need the lender’s permission to be able to sell their home below the balance of their loan

-- Short Sales are normally done when a homeowner has a home where the value is lower than the balance of their mortgage loan balance.
+- Short Sales are normally done when a homeowner has a home where the value is lower than the balance of their loan

 - The short sale process is like any other home sales process with the exception that the lender needs to approve the final sales price

-- There is no waiting period to qualify for a FHA Loan or VA Loan if a homeowner had a short sale and had their monthly mortgage payment current up to the date of the short sale.
+There is no waiting period to qualify for FHA or VA Loan if a homeowner had a short sale and had their monthly mortgage payment current up to the date of the short sale.

-Conventional Loan Waiting Period After Short Sale Versus Foreclosure
+Conventional Loan Waiting Period After Short Sale Instead Of A Foreclosure

-- Homeowners who had a short sale used to be able to qualify for a conventional mortgage loan two years after the date of the short sale with a 20% down payment.
+Homeowners who had a short sale used to be able to qualify for conventional loans two years after the date of the short sale with a 20% down payment.

-- Home buyers can qualify for conventional loans four years after short sale and/or deed in lieu of foreclosure with 5% down payment.
+- Homebuyers can qualify for conventional loans four years after a short sale and/or deed in lieu of foreclosure with 5% down payment

-Waiting Period After Short Sale Versus Foreclosure On Government Loans
+Waiting Period After A Housing On Government Loans

-- The waiting list for FHA and USDA Loans after recorded date of deed in lieu, foreclosure or short sale is a 3 years.
+The waiting list for FHA and USDA Loans after the recorded date of deed in lieu, foreclosure or short sale is 3 years.

-- The waiting period after short sale, deed in lieu, or foreclosure for VA Loans is 2 years.
+- The waiting period after a short sale, deed in lieu, or foreclosure for VA Loans is 2 years

 Downfalls Of Foreclosures

-- The normal waiting period to qualify for a conventional mortgage loan for a primary residence is 7 years after the recorded date of standard foreclosure.
+- The normal waiting period to qualify for a conventional mortgage loan for a primary residence is 7 years after the recorded date of a standard foreclosure

-- Waiting Period to qualify for conventional loans after short sale and/or recorded date of deed in lieu of foreclosure is 4 years.
+- Waiting Period to qualify for conventional loans after a short sale and/or recorded date of deed in lieu of foreclosure is 4 years

-Will Credit Scores Suffer After Short Sale Versus Foreclosure?
+Will Credit Scores Suffer After Short Sale Over A Foreclosure?

 Credit scores will drop significantly after bankruptcy, foreclosure, short sale, and/or deed in lieu of foreclosures.